Swendude/JS-functions/index.md

 # Functions in Javascript

 In this tutorial you will learn about functions in javascript.
 Professional developers use functions all the time.
 They are a fundamental concept of coding in javascript (and most other languages).
-Take your time going trough this content to really get a firm grasp on this concept, it will pay off.
+Take your time going through this content to really get a firm grasp on this concept, it will pay off.

 ### Structure of this tutorial
 We will start by discussing a real life analogy of functions in order to illustrate what we want to accomplish.
 Next, we dive into what a function looks like and how you can use it in your code.
 In the third part we will look at the benefits of using functions.
 The final part goes into advanced usage of functions, consider this material a sneak peek of how modern javascript uses functions.